Clova (virtual assistant)

 Clova is an intelligent personal assistant for Android and iOS operating systems developed by Naver Corporation.
-NAVER introduced its artificial intelligence platform CLOVA (short for cloud virtual assistant) in March 2017.
-Over time, NAVER expanded the CLOVA platform to include other AI use cases such as image classification, optical character recognition (OCR), dubbing (adding voice to video), and smart home applications.
+NAVER introduced its artificial intelligence platform Clova (styled as CLOVA, short for "cloud virtual assistant") in March 2017.

 History

-NAVER introduced its artificial intelligence platform CLOVA (short for “cloud virtual assistant”) in March 2017.
-The CLOVA platform first powered Wave, a smart speaker imbued with voice recognition capabilities.
-Over time, NAVER expanded the CLOVA platform to include other AI use cases such as image classification, optical character recognition (OCR), dubbing (adding voice to video), and smart home applications.
+Clova was introduced in March 2017.
+The Clova platform first powered Wave, a smart speaker with voice recognition capabilities.
+Over time, it was expanded to include other features such as image classification, optical character recognition (OCR), dubbing, and smart home applications.

+In May 2017, Clova was released on iOS and Android.

-In October 2020, Naver released 'Clova Lamp', an AI light that reads books.
-It works when you open a book under the camera on the lamp and press the book reading button or say 'Clova, read me a book.'
-This product can read books in English as well as Korean.
+In October 2020, Naver released Clova Lamp, an AI light that reads books, which works when user opens a book under the camera on the lamp and press the book reading button or use a voice command.
+It supports books in English as well as Korean.

 Functionality

-Central to NAVER's AI-driven strategy is HyperCLOVA X, the continued refinement of its large language model, HyperCLOVA.

 Papago Translation

-A neural machine translation service that delivers quality translation of your texts into various languages.
+A neural machine translation service that delivers quality translation of texts into various languages.

-CLOVA Voice
+Clova Voice

-CLOVA Voice uses CLOVA Artificial intelligence service that creates a voice synthesizer with new speakers and styles just from a 40-minute long audio and text without the complicated transcription process.
-This technology enables you to generate synthetic voices that are natural and clean, which sound almost like real human voices.
+Clova Voice can create voice synthesizers with new speakers and styles from a minimum of a 40-minute long audio and text.
+Clova claims the technology produces synthetic voices that are natural, clean and resemble like real human speech.

 Interface

-Clova Interface Connect is Clova's platform service for hardware manufacturers and IOT companies.
-It provides a simple way for connecting Clova to speakers, microphones, and any other internet-connected device.
-It provides APIs, SDKs, and development documentation to connect Clova to your devices and provide voice-based services.
-This can be applied to a wide range of products, including everyday mobile devices, cars, security system smart speakers, and home IoT devices like robotic vacuum cleaners.
+Clova Interface Connect is a platform service for hardware manufacturers and IOT companies.
+It allows them to connect Clova to speakers, microphones, and any other internet-connected device.